Patrick Ewing: New York Knicks (1985–2000)

-Ewing, who had only missed 20 games in the previous ten seasons, missed the remaining 56 games of the season.
-However, he was able to rehabilitate the injury faster than expected and as the playoffs began, Ewing was talking about returning.
-The Heat and Knicks met in the playoffs for the second straight year.
-This time, the two teams met up in the first round of the playoffs.
+Ewing, who had only missed 20 games in the previous ten seasons, missed the remaining 56 games of the season, but he was able to rehabilitate the injury faster than expected, and as the playoffs began Ewing was talking about returning.
+The Heat and Knicks met in the playoffs for the second straight year, this time in the first round.
 The series went to a decisive fifth game, but the Knicks avenged their loss to Miami the year before by beating the Heat in Miami 98–81.
 Ewing returned for Game 2 of the Eastern Conference Semifinals against the Pacers.
 His presence was not enough, however, as the Knicks fell to the Pacers in five games.

 The following season, Ewing and the Knicks qualified as the East's eighth seed in a lockout-shortened season.
 Although battling an achilles tendon injury, Ewing led the Knicks to another victory over the Heat in the first round, 3–2.
 In the series-clinching Game 5, he scored 22 points and grabbed 11 rebounds.
 They followed that up by sweeping the Atlanta Hawks, and defeated the Pacers in the Conference Finals in 6 games, despite Ewing's injury finally forcing him out of action.
-However, the Knicks could not complete their Cinderella run, as they lost in the Finals to the San Antonio Spurs, 4–1.
+The Knicks could not, however, complete their Cinderella run, as they lost in the Finals to the San Antonio Spurs, 4–1.

 In Ewing's final season with the Knicks in 1999–2000, the team finished as the third seed in the East behind the Pacers and Heat.
 The team advanced to the Conference Finals again, sweeping the Toronto Raptors and beating the Heat for the third straight year in seven games, but could not defeat the Pacers and fell in six games.
 In his last year with the Knicks, Ewing had a game-winning slam dunk over Alonzo Mourning in Game 7 of the Eastern Conference Semifinals to lead the Knicks to the Eastern Conference Finals.
 During his final season with the Knicks, Ewing played in his 1,000th NBA game, finishing his Knick career with a franchise-record 1,039 games played in a Knick uniform (he is the only player to play 1,000 games with the Knicks).